-- Higher levels of those in employment in Monmouthshire work at home compared to the Welsh average i.e. 15% in Monmouthshire compared to the Welsh average of 12% (Census, 2011).
+- ➤ Higher levels of those in employment in Monmouthshire work at home compared to the Welsh average i.e. 15% in Monmouthshire compared to the Welsh average of 12% (Census, 2011).
 Efficient digital infrastructure is essential to support home working and the general connectivity of the County's rural areas and to support economic growth.
 This could also improve quality of life and reduce commuting. - There are significant differences in the digital connectivity of Monmouthshire compared to Wales, England and neighbouring authorities.
-Data on 'ThinkBroadband' suggests that 1.42% of properties (residential and commercial) across England have coverage of 15Mbps or less.
-This rises to 3.25% in Wales and 8.82% in Monmouthshire.
-Monmouthshire has a lower proportion of properties covered by >24Mbps (superfast broadband) than England, Wales, Blaenau Gwent, Torfaen and Newport (Source Q1 2021 Data on 'ThinkBroadband', May 2021).
+Data on 'ThinkBroadband' suggests that 1.15% of properties (residential and commercial) across England have coverage of 15Mbps or less.
+This rises to 2.38% in Wales and 8.01% in Monmouthshire.
+Monmouthshire has a lower proportion of properties covered by >24Mbps (superfast broadband) than England, Wales, Blaenau Gwent, Torfaen and Newport (Source Q2 2022 Data on 'ThinkBroadband', October 2022).
+There are also differences in digital connectivity throughout the UK.
+In Quarter 2 of 2022, the mean download speed (Mbit/s) in Monmouthshire was 58.7 compared to 73.3 in Wales and 97.4 in England (ThinkBroadand, October 2022).